Strominger connection and pluriclosed metrics: Preliminaries

 In particular, for $t=2$, one can check that

 for any tangent vector $X$, $Y$, $Z$.
-So $\nabla^s = \nabla^{(t=2)}$ is indeed the Hermitian connection with totally skew-symmetric torsion, namely, the Strominger connection.
-Also, we see that the Chern torsion components $T_{ij}^k$ contain all the torsion information for any $\nabla^t$.
+So $\nabla^s = \nabla^{(2)}$ is indeed the Hermitian connection with totally skew-symmetric torsion, namely, the Strominger connection.
+Also, we see that the Chern torsion components $T_{ij}^k$ contain all the torsion information for any $\nabla^{(t)}$.
+As a consequence, we have

+for any $t\in {\mathbb R}$.
+On the other hand, given any $t\neq t'$, one has that $\nabla^{(t)}T^c = 0 $ is not equivalent to $ \nabla^{(t')}T^c=0$ in general.
+So for these Gauduchon connections, when we say {\em parallel torsion} it is important to specify which connection makes the torsion parallel.

 Next, let us recall Gauduchon's {\em torsion $1$-form} $\eta$ which is defined to be the trace of $\gamma'$ (\cite{Gauduchon}).
 Under any frame $e$, it has the expression: